safijari/blog/_posts/2017-04-03-How-I-Use-Docker.md

 [0] %
 ```

-At this point you can start using this terminal the way you would any terminal on a machine with ROS kinetic installed. `source /opt/ros/kinetic/setup.zsh` and start hacking! ...
+At this point you can start using this terminal (referred to as the original terminal from here on out) the way you would any terminal on a machine with ROS kinetic installed. `source /opt/ros/kinetic/setup.zsh` and start hacking! ...
 What is that you say?
 You need more than one terminal window?

 ### Yes, Jari.
 We need more than one terminal window :angry: